 - Repetitive Motion Injuries

-Overextension/hypertension is the most common work place injury, and occurs when the knee, elbow, neck or back is forced past any regular range of motion.
-Immediate and reoccurring localized pain or instability are symptoms of overextension.
-Bruising or swelling may occur as well, depending on the severity of the injury and the extent of damage to the ligaments.
-Moderate overextension injuries typically take 2-4 weeks to heal, accompanied by rehabilitation and physical therapy.
+Overextension/hypertension is the most common workplace injury, and occurs when the knee, elbow, neck, or back is forced past any regular range of motion.
+Immediate and recurring localized pain or instability are symptoms of overextension.
+Bruising or swelling may occur as well depending on the severity of the injury and the extent of damage to the ligaments.
+Moderate overextension injuries typically take two to four weeks to heal accompanied by rehabilitation and physical therapy.
 More severe injury pain may require surgery to correct.

 While surgery pain is a common occurrence after an operation, any prolonged pain, especially back pain or neck pain, should be taken seriously.
-Before contacting the Toledo Comprehensive Centers for Pain Management for assistance, categorizing the pain can help our specialists point you in the right direction:
+Categorizing the pain can help our specialists point you in the right direction:

 While waiting for an appointment with the Comprehensive Centers for Pain Management, make sure to get plenty of rest, keep the wound clean and dry, and keep on top of prescribed medications.
-For the first 1-2 days after surgery, ice can be applied to the area, and after 2 days a hot compress can be used to treat surgery pain.
+Ice can be applied to the area for the first one to two days after surgery.
+A hot compress can be used to treat surgery pain after 2 days.
 Surgery pain, especially any back pain or neck pain, can also often be treated with physical therapy and muscle conditioning.

 Any and all injury pain deserves personalized treatment and care.
-Call the Comprehensive Centers for Pain Management, Toledo’s Pain Experts, at 1-877-446-6724 to schedule an appointment with a specialist today.
+Call the Comprehensive Centers for Pain Management at (419) 843-1370 or toll free at 1.877.446.6742 to schedule an appointment with a specialist today.